Definitions of some terms and phrases of use in the RAC industry.

 As far as is possible happily free from the tiresome and wholly unnecessary burden of jargon, verbosity,

 distractions and junk diversions that conspire to wreck almost all Internet searches today.
+Click

 ||In many cases this collection of definitions also includes their origins.
 Thus celebrating the lives of the uniquely European engineers, mathematicians, physicists and scientists who worked tirelessly laying down the foundations of science and engineering that shaped the modern world we enjoy living in today.|

 Mistral Associates have made every endeavour to ensure accuracy and offers this collection of public domain data in good faith as a philanthropic gesture.
 However, users are reminded that even with data as seemingly established as units of measurement, with some (SI excepted) there can be differences of opinion as to precision and also of course there is the ever persistent problem of semantics.
 Mistral Associates therefore cannot and does not accept any liability for the consequences of use of the data shown on this web site.
 If application of this data is critical then Mistral Associates recommends that a certified source is consulted for verification.
-If you think you have found an error please give both your contemporaries and Mistral Associates the courtesy of letting us know.
+If you think you have found an error please give both your peers and Mistral Associates the courtesy of letting us know.
 Feedback

 Word or phrase